Afghanistan withdrawal draws concerns over abducted American - WTMJ

 The AP reported in January that the Taliban during the Trump administration had sought the release of a combatant imprisoned on drug charges in the U.S. as part of a broader effort to resolve issues with Afghanistan.
 The request prompted dialogue between the State Department and the Justice Department about whether such a release could happen, though it ultimately did not.

-Duckworth, who has spoken about the case with Khalilzad, said the Taliban remained “insistent” on that release and not moved off that condition.
+Duckworth, who has discussed the case with Khalilzad, said the Taliban remained “insistent” on that release and had not moved off of their position.

 The White House did not use that opportunity to call out Moscow for what U.S. officials say is the unjust detention of at least two Americans: Paul Whelan, a corporate security executive from Michigan sentenced to 16 years in prison on espionage charges, and Trevor Reed, a Marine veteran who was convicted in an altercation with police in Russia and sentenced to nine years.

-Whelan’s brother, David, said in a statement that he was hopeful for rapprochement between Moscow and Washington but also concerned that the tit-for-tat actions — Russia responded to the U.S. sanctions with its own diplomatic sanctions — may have made that more challenging.
+Whelan’s brother, David, said in a statement last week that he was hopeful for rapprochement between Moscow and Washington but also concerned that the tit-for-tat actions — Russia responded to the U.S. sanctions by announcing its own expulsion of diplomats — may have made that more challenging.

 “First, the sanctions continue to make it difficult for the two nations to create the relationship and dialogue necessary to create conditions that might lead to Paul’s release,” Whelan wrote.
 “Second, the winnowing of US Embassy staff in Russia will make the difficult work of consular support even harder.”